+Visiting Universal Orlando during COVID: Universal Resorts Overview.
 I always recommend staying onsite at one of Universal Orlando’s 8 resort hotels during your vacation, but now it is even more important than it was previously.
 The park capacities are limited at this time.
-When Universal counts how many guests they allow in the parks each day, all onsite guests are included in that count and guaranteed entry with their park admission.
-Onsite guests also receive early admission to the Wizarding World of Harry Potter and Volcano Bay, one hour before the park opens.
+Hotel guests will be given priority entrance to theme parks during the phased reopening.
+Having park admission does not guarantee park entry.
+Hotel guests are encouraged to take advantage of their Early Park Admission benefit to access the parks prior to the daily opening to the general public, and hotel guests will be accommodated on a priority basis in the parks throughout the day.
+Onsite guests receive Early Park Admission to the Wizarding World of Harry Potter and Volcano Bay, one hour before the park opens.

 What to Expect at the Resort

-They ask that one person wait in line and check in for your group.
+They ask that one person waits in line and check-in for your group.

 Pro Tip: Bring a travel size pair of scissors to cut the wristband off at the end of each day.